hackingmaterials/automatminer/docs/source/index.rst

-Automatminer automatically decorates a dataset using hundreds of descriptor techniques from matminer's descriptor library, picks the most useful features for learning, and runs a separate AutoML pipeline using TPOT.
+Automatminer automatically decorates a dataset using hundreds of descriptor techniques from matminer's descriptor library, picks the most useful features for learning, and runs a separate AutoML pipeline.
 Once a pipeline has been fit, it can be summarized in a text file, saved to disk, or used to make predictions on new materials.